Ghost of a Tale

 Ghost of a Tale is an independent action role-playing stealth game developed primarily by game designer and DreamWorks and Universal Pictures veteran Lionel "Seith" Gallat.
 The title was funded by a successful Indiegogo crowd-funding campaign which ran from April–May 2013, raising €48,700.
-An early version was released in 2016 on Windows PCs and the Xbox One as part of Microsoft's ID@Xbox indie developer program.
-The final PC version was released on March 13, 2018.
-On February 16, 2019, it was announced that the release date of the PlayStation 4 and Xbox One versions would be March 12, 2019.
+An early version was released in 2016 on Windows PCs and the Xbox One as part of Microsoft's ID@Xbox indie developer program, with the full version being released on PC on March 13, 2018, with additional releases on the Xbox One, PlayStation 4, Nintendo Switch and Amazon Luna in 2019–2020.